 As the workforce and the customer base become more diverse, management needs to reflect that diversity and manage it effectively.
-This requires not only sensitivity to issues such as ethnicity, culture, gender and disability, but a greater awareness of the potential for different and more creative approaches that diversity in general brings.
+This requires not only sensitivity to issues such as ethnicity, culture, gender, and disability but a greater awareness of the potential for different and more creative approaches that diversity in general brings.

 There is a strong demand for management skills in Wales, with 169,500 managers and senior officials currently employed.
 (Statistics for Wales, June 2010).
 Reflecting this high level of demand, the Team Leading & Management Apprenticeship programmes have seen a steady increase in learners since their initial development and the apprenticeship is in the top ten frameworks in Wales in terms of learner numbers.

-The Team Leading Foundation Apprenticeship has been developed to support those working as team leaders, section leaders, floor managers, help desk managers, trainee supervisors, team co-ordinators and those working in a range of other team leader positions.
-The Management Apprenticeship has been developed to support those working as first line managers, section managers, assistant managers, trainee managers, senior supervisors, junior non-commissioned officers (armed forces) and those working in a range of other management positions.
-The Management Higher Apprenticeship and the Management & Leadership Higher Apprenticeship have been developed to support those working as managers, senior managers, head of department, directors and those working in a range of other senior management positions.
+The Team Leading Foundation Apprenticeship has been developed to support those working as team leaders, section leaders, floor managers, help desk managers, trainee supervisors, team co-ordinators, and those working in a range of other team leader positions.
+The Management Apprenticeship has been developed to support those working as first-line managers, section managers, assistant managers, trainee managers, senior supervisors, junior non-commissioned officers (armed forces), and those working in a range of other management positions.
+The Management Higher Apprenticeship and the Management & Leadership Higher Apprenticeship have been developed to support those working as managers, senior managers, head of department, directors, and those working in a range of other senior management positions.

 Tasks undertaken by apprentices will vary depending on the level and sector in which they are employed.
-Tasks may include planning, allocating and monitoring the work of the team, giving feedback, briefing teams, supporting team members, managing conflict, resolving problems, procuring supplies, project management, agreeing budgets and managing and improving customer service.
+Tasks may include planning, allocating, and monitoring the work of the team, giving feedback, briefing teams, supporting team members, managing conflict, resolving problems, procuring supplies, project management, agreeing on budgets and managing and improving customer service.

 The framework has been updated to meet the changing skills needs of employers and to meet the requirements of the Specification of Apprenticeship Standards for Wales.
 It will also contribute to meeting the skills priorities for Wales by:

-- Providing flexible access to a high quality Level 2 and 3 skills programme, as a real alternative to academic qualifications, for those who prefer this style of learning and achievement;
+- Providing flexible access to a high-quality Level 2 and 3 skills programme, as a real alternative to academic qualifications, for those who prefer this style of learning and achievement;

-- Incorporating skills to improve the levels of general literacy, numeracy and ICT in Wales;
+- Incorporating skills to improve the levels of general literacy, numeracy, and ICT in Wales;

 - Using technical and competence qualifications, valued by employers, to help their businesses grow;